-- Are required for all cash and money order contributions and are recommended for check contributions (see the Credit Card Guidance Document in the Appendix for a contribution card specifically for credit card contributions). - Must be completed, signed, and dated by the contributor at the time the contribution is made. - Cannot be altered in any manner once the contributor completes the contribution card and gives it to you with the contribution.
+- \ Are required for credit/debit card contributions depending on the processing method (see page 17). - Must be completed, signed, and dated by the contributor at the time the contribution is made. - Cannot be altered in any manner once the contributor completes the contribution card and gives it to you with the contribution.